1994–1996 United States broadcast television realignment: CBS scrambles for replacement affiliates

 Struggling to secure either WATL or WGNX as a replacement affiliate in Atlanta, CBS made a $22 million purchase offer for WVEU (channel 69) out of desperation in September 1994.
 Even with the pending deal, CBS continued to lobby WATL and WGNX, and reached an affiliation with WGNX on November 16, 1994; the purchase of WVEU and an immediate resale was also made official.
 Meanwhile, WVEU rebranded as WUPA and joined UPN.
-On June 2, 2025, it was announced that WUPA would become a CBS owned-and-operated station on August 16, 2025, replacing WANF, which will convert to an independent station.
+On June 2, 2025, it was announced that WUPA would become a CBS owned-and-operated station on August 16, 2025, replacing WANF, which converted to an independent station.

 The Milwaukee market proved to be the most problematic for CBS.
 Sinclair Broadcast Group, owner of outgoing Fox affiliate WCGV-TV and operator of WVTV, turned down all offers made by CBS, the Wisconsin Voice of Christian Youth turned down a longshot purchase offer for their TV station, and Weigel Broadcasting, owner of WDJT-TV (channel 58) ended talks due to CBS's continued pursuit of another station.
 CBS's situation in Milwaukee was dire to the point the network agreed to supply their owned-stations in Chicago and Green Bay to cable providers in the event no replacement affiliate could be secured.
 Five days before WITI's contract was to lapse, on December 6, 1994, Weigel and CBS reached an agreement to affiliate WDJT-TV in a 10-year deal.